Gabri432/articles-CRUD/README.md

 I have used the "Invoke-RestMethod" command because I was using PowerShell.

 ## I have taken inspiration for this code from this YouTube video:
+### "Go REST API with NO DEPENDENCIES!?!" - Donald Feury
 https://www.youtube.com/watch?v=Z01gUyC-q0E